Bing Crosby's Merrie Olde Christmas: "Peace on Earth/Little Drummer Boy"

 The single proved to be one of Bowie's fastest-selling singles, having sold 250,000 copies within its first month and being certified silver by the British Phonographic Industry one month after its release.
 The single has total estimated sales of 445,424 in the UK, giving Bowie one of his most successful singles.
 In the United States and Canada, "Peace on Earth/Little Drummer Boy" has since become a yearly staple on radio stations during the Christmas season.

 Production

-The special was taped September 11, 1977, at ATV Elstree Studios near London, England.
+The special was taped September 11, 1977, at ATV Elstree Studios in Borehamwood, England.

 Bing Crosby's Merrie Olde Christmas would turn out to be the second and last posthumous music special CBS would air in 1977, airing nearly two months after Elvis Presley's last television appearance, Elvis in Concert, which was repeated in May 1978.

 Home media

 The special was released on DVD as part of the 2-disc compilation Bing Crosby: The Television Specials – Volume 2: The Christmas Specials on November 9, 2010.